 A: Yes.
 Please include the name and mailing address of the individual whom you wish to honor and we will be happy to notify that person of your gift (if applicable).

 Q: Can I designate my gift to the Gallery for a particular use?

 A: Yes.
 Please complete the online contact form or call (202) 842-6372 for further information on designating a gift for particular use.

 Q: Can I use images of works in the Gallery’s collection in a non-Gallery publication?

 A: Yes.
-More than 20,000 high-quality collection images in the public domain are available free of charge and can be downloaded quickly and easily in presentation and print-friendly formats.
-Please visit https://images.nga.gov for more information.
+More than 50,000 high-quality collection images in the public domain are available free of charge and can be downloaded quickly and easily in presentation and print-friendly formats.
+For more information, please visit Open Access.

 Q: Can I schedule a private tour of the Gallery?